jbrodovsky/geophysical_nav/README.md

 ## Working notes

+### Update 14 May 2024

+So I'm going back to school full time or having this be a part of my greater ARL research, but I'm going back to simpler yet somewhat less elegant approach.
+Instead of focusing on a cloud based implementation I'm going to implement a local database and "server-lite" approach where I can develop the code on any machine, then pull down the most recent version from `main` and run it on a separate computer in potentially a headless fashion.

+### Old notes

 * Planning and thoughts
   * Restructured the project to follow more standard Python and PyPI practices.
     * Using `setuptools` and `pybind11` I can write back-end C++ code if needed and build and install the module using `pip install .`.